YasarMushtaq1/axisfinance/README.md

  - Displaying Transactions with its date
  - Adding feature
  - Adding Transactions with the following data (Name, Explaination, Amount, date, Condition)
- - Displaying the statics of transaction in diferent range of (Day, Week, Month, Year)
+ - Displaying the statics of transaction in Differen ranges of time (Day, Week, Month, Year)
  - Navigation bar for navigating between pages

 # Used flutter features